AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 - I have implemented the Ajax request using Ajax Jquery and not the Fetch API.
 - I prefered to use Ajax Jquery because it is more compatible with older browsers.
 - I have swtiched to display the data from the HTML in js variable to solve a warning in debug.log so i keep the user-details-template.php dedicated for its custom endpoint.
+- The endpoint can be customized via settings > User Spotlight Pro.
+- The Endpoint is now customizable via options but there should be more updates for the pagination as it depends on the custom endpoint.
 - For testing and Inpsyde's coding standards, I have installed PHPUnit and Inpsyde code standard using composer and the following commands:

     ```zsh